alinex/node-monitor/README.md

 Install
 -------------------------------------------------

-The easiest way to use it is to install it with the node package manager:
+The easiest way to use it is to install it with the node package manager, so first install node:

+    curl -sL https://deb.nodesource.com/setup | sudo bash -
-    > sudo apt-get install nodejs
+    sudo apt-get install nodejs

+And then install the package:

-    > sudo npm install -g alinex-monitor
+    sudo npm install -g alinex-monitor

 This will install the package in `/usr/local` directory.